Schnitzelmixer/SToXR/README.md

 ## Major
 - Increase in intensity
   - Increasing frequency and intensity of game events (for example rain, lightning/thunder)
+  - Lighting: Starting with all lights on.
+After some time lights start to turn off.
+The frequency and length of these outages increases until all lights will shut down.
+  - TV: After a short time a cute video clip of a hamster starts playing followed by a disturbing video of pigs in a CO2 chamber.
+  - Rain, Thunder, Lightning: Starting with no rain.
+After some time it starts raining and after even more time the rain intensifies and lightnings start to appear.
+The frequency of lightnigs also increases over time.
 - Interaction with the environment
-  - Can open/close almost all doors, drawers and cabinets
+  - Can open/close almost all doors, drawers, windows and cabinets
   - Can pick up most small objects
+  - Can interact with the tablet
 - Extended documentation
   - UML class diagrams
   - Description of file structure
+  - Description of file structure of Unity MainScene
   - Inline code documentation
 - Debriefing
-  - Short explanation after the ending (See `DebriefingScene`)
+  - Explanation after the ending (See `DebriefingScene`)

 ## Minor
 - Polished appearance